-Whole life or permanent life insurance not only offers protection throughout the course of your life but also serves as a fruitful investment.
+Permanent life insurance, also known as Whole Life, not only provides protection throughout your life but also serves as a profitable investment.

-Universal life (UL)
+Universal Life Policy (UL)

-Variable life (VL)
+Variable Lifespan (VL)

-Variable-universal life (VUL)
+Variable-universal Life (VUL)

 It is a variable life policy that combines the features of a universal policy and a variable life policy.
 It includes an investment component as well as the ability to adjust the death benefit and premium amount.